Decent Work for Indigenous, Black and racialized workers - Ontario Nonprofit Network

 Decent work is a prism to look at some of the internal questions that organizations have in terms of creating equitable working conditions for nonprofit workers.
 In 2017, through ONN’s exploration of decent work for women in the nonprofit sector, themes of racial justice, Truth and Reconciliation and intersectionality emerged.
 The need to deepen our understanding of how racial justice, supporting Indigenous sovereignty and decent work intersect would lead to the fourth phase of the project.

-This current phase has a specific focus on Indigenous, Black and racialized workers in the nonprofit sector and builds upon the existing work of past phases.
-In this phase, ONN will be supporting organizations and individuals within the Ontario nonprofit sector across Turtle Island to advance racial justice, and Indigenous sovereignty, while also fostering the conditions for systemic change.
+This phase had a specific focus on Indigenous, Black and racialized workers in the nonprofit sector and builds upon the existing work of past phases.
+In this phase, ONN aimed to support organizations and individuals within the Ontario nonprofit sector across Turtle Island to advance racial justice, and Indigenous sovereignty, while also fostering the conditions for systemic change.

 Decent Work movement building